flux-framework/flux-core/doc/man7/flux-broker-attributes.rst

      The address associated with the first interface that matches the network address in CIDR form, e.g. ``10.0.2.0/24``.
 NOTE: IPv6 network addresses are not supported at this time.

+   If the attribute is not explicitly set, its value is assigned from (in descending precedence):

+   1. the TOML configuration key of the same name
+   2. the :envvar:`FLUX_IPADDR_INTERFACE` or :envvar:`FLUX_IPADDR_HOSTNAME`
+      environment variables (these should be considered deprecated)
+   3. the enclosing Flux instance's value (via the PMI KVS)
+   4. the compiled-in default of default-route

 tbon.torpid_min [Updates: C, R]
    The amount of time (in RFC 23 Flux Standard Duration format) that a broker